Skip to navigation Skip to content

 • failure to comply with the requirements for payment, or

-• information is required to ensure that payments are directed correctly (such as a valid address or bank account details)
+• information is required to make sure that payments are directed correctly (such as a valid address or bank account details)

 Is it appropriate to consider suspending payment?